Introduction:

 There is a 4 miles long road going all the way to the north end of the lake

-where the large dam is located. you can also find at the end a parking lot and hike options.
+where the large dam is located.
+At the end of the road there is a large parking lot and few hiking trailhead options.

 There are many others smaller roadside parking spots and picnic area with